Manufacturing Processes and Controls

 Together, they create a robust system that ensures medical devices are manufactured to the highest safety and quality standards.

-Production and Process Controls
+Production and process controls

-Process controls include activities like monitoring, measuring, and adjusting process parameters to maintain product quality and compliance.
+Process controls include monitoring, measuring, and adjusting process parameters to maintain product quality and compliance.
 Developing process controls involves a structured approach to identifying critical aspects of the manufacturing process and implementing measures to monitor and control them.

 During design transfer, the detailed specifications and requirements of the product are communicated to the manufacturing team.
 Process controls are then established based on these specifications to ensure that the manufacturing process consistently produces products that meet the design criteria.
 Effective design transfer with robust process controls leads to a reliable, reproducible, and compliant manufacturing process, ensuring the production of high-quality medical devices.
+Key elements of process controls include:

 Process verification and validation

-Process verification confirms that the manufacturing process can produce products that meet specified requirements under controlled conditions.
-The primary goal is to ensure that the process, when followed correctly, consistently produces results within predetermined specifications.
+Process verification confirms that manufacturing can produce products that meet specified requirements under controlled conditions.
+The primary goal is to ensure that the process, when followed correctly, consistently delivers results within predetermined specifications.
+A verified process demonstrates that it can consistently operate within established parameters and produce conforming products.

 Process verification occurs during the development of the manufacturing process and periodically during production to ensure ongoing compliance.
-A verified process demonstrates that it can consistently operate within established parameters and produce conforming products.

 Verification focuses on confirming that each step in the process meets defined standards and ensuring that the process inputs and outputs are within acceptable limits.
+Typical verification activities may include:

-• Conducting tests on samples from the production process.
+• Conducting tests on samples from the production process

-• Using statistical methods to assess process capability.
+• Using statistical methods to assess process capability

-• Inspecting and calibrating equipment.
+• Inspecting and calibrating equipment

-• Reviewing documentation and records.
+• Reviewing documentation and records

 Process validation is the documented evidence that a process consistently produces a product meeting its predetermined specifications and quality attributes.
-The primary goal is to establish and provide objective evidence that the manufacturing process, when operating within established parameters, can perform effectively and reproducibly to produce a product that meets its specifications and quality attributes.
-A validated process provides documented evidence that the process will consistently produce products that meet all specifications and quality requirements.
+The primary goal is to establish and provide objective evidence that the manufacturing process, operating within established parameters, can perform effectively and reproducibly to produce a product that meets its specifications and quality attributes.
+A validated process provides documented evidence that the process will consistently deliver products that meet all specifications and quality requirements.

 Validation activities occur at several stages of manufacturing:

-• Before releasing a new product to the market (pre-market validation).
+• Before releasing a new product to the market (pre-market validation)

-• Whenever there are significant changes to the process or product.
+• Whenever there are significant changes to the process or product

-• Periodically, as part of ongoing quality assurance.
+• Periodically, as part of ongoing quality assurance

 Process validation studies